tomuvak/testing-gc-core/README.md

 This library tries to offer some remedy, by providing utilities which (at least to some extent) do enable testing for the releasing of memory and (at least to some extent) are exposed with a unified interface that allows users of the library to write a single version of their tests which can then run cross-platform.
+See also [`com.tomuvak.testing-gc`][1], which uses this library to offer higher-level constructs for verifying that memory has can be reclaimed, with the help of [weak references][2].

 ## How to use `com.tomuvak.testing-gc-core`